scollinspt/website/content/project/clinical-inquiry/index.md

 ---
 title: Clinical Inquiry
-summary: Clinical inquiry is a career long project of philosophical inquiry into the foundations of physical therapy practice.
+summary: Clinical inquiry is a career long project of philosophical inquiry into the conceptual foundations of physical therapy practice.
 tags:
 - Clinical Inquiry
 - Epistemology